Palisades Tahoe: Squaw Valley renaming

+View of the resort in 2010.

-The term "squaw" is now considered offensive by many Native Americans, and the Washoe tribe, which is native to the region, has criticized its use in the name of the resort.
-As a result, the resort announced on August 25, 2020, that the name would be changed.
-President Ron Cohen said in a statement, "While we love our local history and the memories we all associate with this place as it has been named for so long, we are confronted with the overwhelming evidence that the term 'squaw' is considered offensive."
-The new name, Palisades Tahoe, was formally announced on September 13, 2021.
-Later that day, the Washoe tribe sent out a press release stating that the tribe "commends and fully supports the resort management and others who contributed to this milestone decision."
+The term "squaw" is an offensive ethnic and sexual slur historically used for Indigenous North American women and the Washoe tribe, which is native to the region, criticized its use as the name of the resort.
+In August 2020, the resort announced it planned to change its name.
+Resort President Ron Cohen said in a statement, "While we love our local history and the memories we all associate with this place as it has been named for so long, we are confronted with the overwhelming evidence that the term 'squaw' is considered offensive."

+The new name, Palisades Tahoe, was formally announced in September 2021.
+The Washoe tribe stated it "commends and fully supports the resort management and others who contributed to this milestone decision."
 After coming to an agreement regarding the name change, the ski resort and the Washoe tribe have been working together in educating resort guests about tribal culture, with the resort launching a Washoe cultural tour and an exhibit on the Washoe way of life.
 The main road leading to the resort was subsequently renamed by the county from "Squaw Valley Road" to "Olympic Valley Road" in early 2022.